-The Blue Line bar also as a local beer option from Infusion Brewing, which is located in Omaha's Benson neighborhood.
+The Blue Line bar also has a local beer option from Infusion Brewing, which is located in Omaha’s Benson neighborhood.

 The arena was built primarily for the UNO hockey team, but it is more than serviceable for other sports as well.

 The upper and lower bowls share the same concourse.
 It’s really easy to get to and from your seat, no matter where you are located.
 The seats are comfortable and each has its own cup holder.
 Most of the upper bowl is closed off for basketball games, and the arena staff puts large curtains down to help keep some of the sound in.
 As the fan base continues to grow, more and more of the upper bowl will be open for basketball games.

 The video board that hangs over the court plays host to a variety of promotions and entertainment activities throughout the game.
 Dance cams, kiss cams, you name it.
 Just be sure to stick around for the taco cannon from Voodoo Taco, a restaurant right across the street from the arena.